 You should take the initiative to propose a study or project to the dean and the faculty member before enrollment.
 Arrangements for periodic progress checks should be made within two weeks after the semester begins.
 You normally will not be allowed to take by independent study a course that is regularly offered.
 To comply with federal regulations, no more than 70% of an independant student course can be offered online.
 Students and faculty must document in their plan of study or syllabus how face to face meetings will take place between the instructor and the student.
-Normally, no more than 12 semester hours in independent study may be applied toward a degree.
-Faculty who agree to supervise an independent study must post the syllabus for the independent study in the online site for syllabi.
+Normally, no more than 12 semester hours in independent study must post the syllabus for the independent study in the online site for syllabi.